-Adoption placed me at a threshold between cultures, certainties, and the stories of what might have been and what is.
-That threshold has become not only a circumstance but a perspective: identity is not fixed, but layered, fluid, and shifting.
-From a young age I carried a heightened awareness of life’s contingency - that any turn of fate could have placed me within another family, culture, and even more broadly, that any soul could just as easily have lived in any body, under any sky.
-This stirred a longing for the self beyond the physical, a search that continues to shape my practice and my life.
-In that ambiguity I learn to resist rigidity, hold contradictions, and imagine new ways of existing.
+Adoption placed me at a threshold between cultures, certainties, and stories of what might have been and what is.
+From a young age, I carried a heightened sensitivity to life’s contingency - that any turn of fate could have placed me in another family, another culture, another language through which I would have built an identity, and more broadly, that any soul could just as easily be born into any body and circumstance.
+While that initial rupture remains a lasting primal wound, over time it also became an existential awakening, widening my perspective and stirring a lifelong curiosity about the self beyond the physical, the ego, the identities we inherit and construct.

 In my commercial work, I’ve collaborated with a wide range of clients on interior murals, signage, illustration, and more.
 I balance artistic vision with technical precision, maintaining high standards of quality and craftsmanship to create work that is meaningful for both myself and my clients.
 I approach each project with a versatile ability to adapt my style to the context and the client’s needs, while still bringing my own artistic voice when it adds value.
 Whether developing a stylized mural, a technical sign, a conceptual illustration, or a realistic portrait, my work spans a broad spectrum of styles while remaining cohesive, allowing it to resonate across diverse clients and commercial spaces.